HarmAug: Effective Data Augmentation for Knowledge Distillation of Safety Guard Models: method

 \looseness=-1 After sampling synthetic harmful instructions, we utilize two different LLMs for generating responses to those synthetic harmful instructions.
 The first LLM generates a refusal, denoted as $\hat{\rvy}_{j1},$ to each harmful instruction $\hat{\rvx}_j$.
 Similarly, the second LLM, which is fine-tuned on few-shot adversarial examples, samples a harmful response $\hat{\rvy}_{j2}$ to each $\hat{\rvx}_j$.
+Additionally, we pair the prompt with an empty sequence $\hat{\mathbf{y}}_{j3}$.
+The rationale for including the empty sequence is to train versatile safety guard models capable of handling both instruction classification and instruction-response pair classification tasks.
 Then, the teacher $p_\theta$ labels each instruction-response pair:

-for $l\in\{1,2\}$, where $\mathbbm{1}$ is an indicator function and $\tau \in (0,1)$ is a threshold for the pair of sequences classified as harmful.
-Finally, we augment the training dataset with our synthetic dataset $\hat{\mathcal{D}}=\{(\hat{\rvx}_j, \hat{\rvy}_{j1}, c_{j1}), (\hat{\rvx}_j, \hat{\rvy}_{j2}, c_{j2}) \}_{j=1}^m$ and train the small safety guard model $q_\phi$ with~\Cref{eq:objective}.
+for $l\in\{1,2, 3\}$, where $\mathbbm{1}$ is an indicator function and $\tau \in (0,1)$ is a threshold for the pair of sequences classified as harmful.
+Finally, we augment the training dataset with our synthetic dataset $\hat{\mathcal{D}}=\{(\hat{\rvx}_j, \hat{\rvy}_{jl}, c_{jl})_{l=1}^3 \}_{j=1}^m$ and train the small safety guard model $q_\phi$ with~\Cref{eq:objective}.